 the Word of God), there is no tolerance.
 Wrong is wrong!"

 Religious tolerance: Unfortunately, the term "religious tolerance" has more than one meaning.

 On this site we define it as allowing followers

-of other religions to follow their spiritual beliefs without oppression or
+of other religions to follow their spiritual beliefs and practices without oppression or

 discrimination.
 Religious tolerance is a fundamental right in a democracy.
 Most

 people believe that religious tolerance, using this definition, is a noble

 goal, and is vitally necessary for world peace.

 Of course, no right is absolute.
 Tolerance may not necessarily extend beyond

 religious beliefs to include some religious actions -- particularly those that